On the Kadomtsev-Petviashvili equation with double-power nonlinearities: Existence of Ground States

 where

-it satisfies $S'(u) =\theta P'(u)$ for some $\theta$, which by the homogeneity of the constraint $P(u) = 0$ will be shown to be zero, and thus $S'(u) = 0$.
-These solutions are actually ground states.
-We recall that a ground state solution is thus a solution of \eqref{gkp} that minimizes the action $S$ among all nontrivial solutions of \eqref{gkp}.
-We have from the well-known result of \cite{B:besov,liuwang} for any $q\in[2, 2^\ast]$ that the embedding
+These solutions satisfy \(S'(u) =\theta P'(u)\) for some \(\theta\), which, due to the homogeneity of the constraint \(P(u) = 0\), can be demonstrated to be zero.
+Consequently, \(S'(u) = 0\), and $u$ is a weak solution of \eqref{gkp}.
+A ground state is a solution of \eqref{gkp} that minimizes the action \(S\) among all nontrivial solutions of \eqref{gkp}.
+The main result of this section is the following.